tiepdotme/redant-home/_posts/2011-01-19-benchmarking-the-perfect-project-what-makes-one-project-better-than-another.md

 ---
 layout: post
 title: Benchmarking the perfect project - what makes one project better than another
-permalink: /how-we-do/benchmarking-the-perfect-project-what-makes-one-project-better-than-another/
+permalink: "/our-work/benchmarking-the-perfect-project-what-makes-one-project-better-than-another/"
 type: ideas
 categories:
 - agile
+- our-work
 author: Jesse Noble
 description:
 keywords: project management benchmarking
-image-small: /assets/uploads/2011/benchmark-small.jpg
+image-small: "/assets/uploads/2011/benchmark-small.jpg"
-image-large: /assets/uploads/2011/benchmark-large.jpg
+image-large: "/assets/uploads/2011/benchmark-large.jpg"
 excerpt-short: A few months ago, we started working with a project management coach.
   Here's what happened.
 excerpt-long: We were already awesome, but we wanted more.
 This time our project managers were in the spotlight, we hired a project management coach to refine our processes and make us and even better team.
 Better processes equal happy project managers, and happy project managers equal relaxed devs, and relaxed devs equal great work.
   Sounds alright doesn't it?
 tags:
 time: 5 Mins Read

 ---
 A few months ago, we started working with a project management coach.

 The aim was to try to improve the way we do things.
 We already have lots of quite tight processes for our technical work, but didnt have any around managing all the different things that our project managers do.